Creamy Coleslaw, slightly sweet and tangy and full of great veggies.

-Yesterday I posted a photo of my Creamy Coleslaw and promised that I would share the recipe today.
+Yesterday I posted a photo of my Creamy Coleslaw and promised to share the recipe today.
 But before I do, let’s briefly discuss dinner.
 Healthy home-cooked meals are by far the best way to keep the body supercharged and resilient to many illnesses.

 Everywhere we go, we consume food.
 But how do we eat?
 This is where it gets confusing.
-We see the word organic everywhere and wonder if the definition is still the same for many products.
+We see the word organic around and wonder if the definition is still the same for many products.
 It is certainly okay to think that the word organic no longer has real meaning because marketers and advertisers have used it to attract more consumers.
 We need to bypass the fact that many subliminal messages are transferred to ads and television commercials.
-We see the word organic so often that we tend not to believe in its real meaning.
+We often see the word organic, and we tend not to believe in its real meaning.

 What about buying directly from farms?
 Many of us do not have the luxury of buying from local farms.
-But now is the time to go in full force into what it means to eat healthily for the ones who do.
+But now is the time to go in full force into what it means to eat healthily for those who do.
 My Creamy Coleslaw is a perfect side dish for any occasion.
-Remember when yesterday when I posted on Facebook that you would never guess the secret ingredient?
+Remember when yesterday I posted on Facebook that you would never guess the secret ingredient?
 Are you ready for it?
 The secret ingredient is tamarind chutney.
 YES!
 Tamarind Chutney.
 I am also astonished.

-My Creamy Coleslaw is full of goodness like green cabbage, red cabbage, carrots, radishes, pepper, scallions, parsley, and an amazing tasty dressing.
+My Creamy Coleslaw is full of goodness like green cabbage, red cabbage, carrots, radishes, pepper, scallions, parsley, and a fantastic tasty dressing.